HUE features

 Updated over a week ago

 It is always difficult to maintain the style and output requirements throughout your assets or to closely follow the requested retouching details from different customers.
-This will now be easier with the reference images, auto QA, and variants fan out feature in HUE.
+This will now be easier with the reference images, auto QA, and variants fan out feature in Hue.

 Reference image alert

 First, your admin must set the reference images rules in Gamma under the Client level.
 This alert can be set to appear based on the Style Code, Category, Product Code, or Job Code.
 If a task has the matching conditions, HUE will alert you - the retoucher with an Eye icon like below.
+When you hover over the icon, the tool tip will appear as View reference image.

 This gives you an opportunity to see how the product or a similar product has already been edited as a reference before you begin retouching an image.
+You can also select different filters to find the image you want.

 Auto QA